-As soon as practicable, APIL members should communicate any identified rehabilitation needs to the defendant's insurer, in accordance with the Rehabilitation Code.
+As soon as practicable, APIL members should communicate any identified rehabilitation needs to the defendant's insurer, in accordance with the Code.
 Establishing a working relationship with insurers by providing information about the injured client's condition should also help to establish early and appropriate rehabilitative treatment.
 Trying to establish early contact with insurers will not, however, always mean that an agreement will be reached with regard to interim payments.
 Be prepared and alive to the possible need to apply to court for interim payments, if these are not provided voluntarily.
 If the case is being conducted under the Serious Injury Guide, the insurer should be willing to provide early interim payments as part of their commitment under the guide.

 APIL members should also remember that while insurers may provide the initial funds for rehabilitation, these funds will be taken into account when the final damages award is received.
-Where funds have been provided pursuant to the Rehabilitation Code, there can be no subsequent challenge to their reasonableness and no deduction from other heads of loss in the final calculation of the compensation award.
+Where funds have been provided pursuant to the Code, there can be no subsequent challenge to their reasonableness and no deduction from other heads of loss in the final calculation of the compensation award.
+In cases involving moderate injury, the Code provides that the claimant may start treatment without waiting for the compensator's response to the triage report, but at their own risk as to recovery of costs.